Vestigialmars5/TMS-Project/PROCESS_DOCUMENTATION.md

 Having some trouble implementing handling async functions inside the running simulation.
 I will use it to send the request but still lower the inventory and other stuff.
 I'm using asyncio but I cant seem to implement it correctly.

 Jul 8
-The warehouse manager needts to recieve the info from the simulation.
+The warehouse manager needs to receive the info from the simulation.
 Then he places the information into the app.

 Jul 9
 The simulation with simpy might not be the best approach, simpy doesn't seem to work with async functions or threading.
 I was hoping on using it to trigger events outside the simulation but that doesn't seem to be possible.
 I'm going to take a look at other things like APS scheduler, or just try to create my own simulation engine.